akydd/sdl/14/README.md

 height and width).
 Needs to be used together with the Graphic component to identify the sprite sheet file.
 #### Animated Sprite
 Holds the info needed to pull the animation frames from a sprite sheet.
+This includes filename, number of frames for the animation, and locations and sizes of each of the frames.

 ### Systems
 #### Entity Manager System (world.c)